A uniform beam walks into a restaurant…

 Interview

-• Very interesting demonstrations and experiments run by the instructors.
-We saw wood beams getting crushed and heavy weights dropping on the floor – don’t worry, we were safe, we think…
+- Demonstrations and experiments are run by the instructors.
+We saw wood beams getting crushed and heavy weights dropping on the floor – don’t worry, we were safe… we think…

 Week in the Life of a CIV102 Student